 Karmai is the Sikh engagement ceremony.
 The groom is given gifts by the brides male family members and fed Saggan in front of Sri Guru Granth Sahib ji.

-Generally, the bride’s family will gift the groom to be the following:
+Generally, the bride’s family will gift the groom the following:

 - Gold kara (or whatever other gift they opt to give the boy)

 - Large amount of ladoo, which could be displayed in a box, tray or basket